 The Best Products For Thick Hair

-Thick hair is also extremely reactive to the tools you’re using to manage it too, so brush with extreme caution.
-“Style thick hair into shape using a wide tooth comb after product has been applied then use a dryer with a diffuser attachment to dry the hair to about 70 per cent, allowing slightly damp hair to air dry,” says Robinson.
+Thick hair is also extremely reactive to the tools you’re using too, so brush with extreme caution.
+“Style thick hair into shape using a wide-tooth comb after the product has been applied, then use a dryer with a diffuser attachment to dry the hair to about 70 percent, allowing slightly damp hair to air dry,” says Robinson.

-If you’ve got fine tooth combs or bristle brushes in your hair care kit, get rid, right now.
+So, if you’ve got fine-tooth combs or bristle brushes in your hair care kit, get rid of, right now.

-Because of this hair type’s density, vertical feats of hairstyling are trickier to master, so for ease, it’s best to work with gravity, not against it.
-“Sharp geometric shapes suit the Asian hair type as they will hang well with little-to-no styling.
-Short crops are also a striking look that suit this hair type.” says Lendon.
+Because of this type of hair’s density, vertical feats of hairstyling are trickier to master, so for ease, it’s best to work with gravity rather than against it.
+“Sharp geometric shapes suit Asian hair as they will hang well with little-to-no styling.
+A short crop is also a striking look that suits this hair type,” says Lendon.

 Try a short back and sides with length on top for minimal maintenance, or consider a longer fringe that can be swept behind the ears if you’re after more length.